Undergraduate University of Texas at Austin, 2014

 How did you prepare for the medical school application process?

 Navigating the application process was frequently difficult and frustrating, and it wasn’t any easier the second time around.
-My school helped to an extent by providing mock interviews, timelines and general pointers, but nothing can prepare an applicant for this ultimate waiting game.
+My school helped to an extent by providing mock interviews, timelines, and general pointers, but nothing can prepare an applicant for this ultimate waiting game.
 Your patience will be tested as you wait for your interview invitations and then for notification of admittance or denial.
-I learned the hard way that obsessively refreshingly email or checking the latest web forum update cannot and will not have an impact on the status of your application.
+I learned the hard way that obsessively refreshing email or checking the latest web forum update cannot and will not have an impact on the status of your application.

-Did you have any concerns about taking the MCAT exam?
+Did you have any concerns about taking the MCAT® exam?

 What is your top MCAT tip for applicants preparing to take the exam?

 Once you submit your exam, you can’t control the outcome, but you can control your attitude.
 If you’re happy with your first score, awesome.
-If not, it’s okay.
+If not, it’s OK.
 If this is something you want, you’ll make it happen.

 Did you have any fears going into medical school?

 Absolutely.
 Most of my fears stemmed from feelings of self-doubt and inadequacy, especially from an academic standpoint.
 I recognized when I needed help and became aware of my limitations, which have allowed me to be academically successful.
 When I realized that everyone involved (faculty, staff, upperclassmen) had my best interest at heart, it became easier to swallow my pride and reach out to the appropriate person for whatever question I had.
 Getting into medical school is hard and an achievement in itself.
 The school wants you to be there.
-They are going to put all their time, resources and efforts to ensure the academic and personal success of their students.
+They are going to put all their time, resources, and efforts into ensuring the academic and personal success of their students.

 How did you prepare for medical school before your first day?

-Texas A&M offered a 3.5-week pre-matriculation program called MedCamp, which provided a head start on medical school by offering early access to the classroom, clinical experiences, simulations as well as mentorship from faculty, staff and students.
-As someone who was out of school for over a year, participating in the program equipped me with tools, strategies and preparation for what medical school was going to be like.
-It was a huge help and something I highly recommend for both traditional and non-traditional students.
+Texas A&M offered a 3.5-week pre-matriculation program called MedCamp, which provided a head start on medical school by offering early access to the classroom, clinical experiences, simulations as well as mentorship from faculty, staff, and students.
+As someone who was out of school for over a year, participating in the program equipped me with tools, strategies, and preparation for what medical school was going to be like.
+It was a huge help and something I highly recommend for both traditional and nontraditional students.

 What made your medical school the right fit for you?